kernelsauce/turbo/doc/iostream.rst

 	:param port: The port to connect to.
 E.g 80.
 	:type port: Number
 	:param family: Socket family.
 Optional.
 Pass nil to guess.
 	:param verify: Verify SSL certificate chain and match hostname in certificate on connect.
-Setting this false is only recommended if the certificates are self-signed or something like that.
+Setting this to false is only recommended if the server certificates are self-signed or something like that.
 	:type verify: Boolean
 	:param callback: Optional callback for "on successfull connect"
 	:type callback: Function